-Figure 4 shows the minimum, maximum, and mean load for each of the traces.
-The minimum load is, not surprisingly, zero in every case.
-The maximum load is positively correlated with the mean load (CC=0.60 in Figure 1.)
-Figure 5 plots the ratio max/mean and the mean load for each of the traces.
-It is clear that this relative measure is inversely related to mean load, and Figure 1 shows that the CC is -0.36.
-It is also important to notice that while the differences in maximum load between the hosts are rather small (Figure 4), the differences in the max/mean ratio can be quite large (Figure 5.)
-Desktops are clearly more surprising machines in relative terms.
+This difference between absolute and relative behavior also holds true for the maximum load.
+Figure 6 shows the minimum, maximum, and mean load for each of the traces.
+The minimum load is, not surprisingly, zero in almost every case.
+The maximum load is positively correlated with the mean load (CC=0.60 for the 1997 traces and CC=0.43 for the 1998 traces in Figure 3.)
+Figure 7 plots the ratio max/mean and the mean load for each of the traces.
+It is clear that this relative measure is inversely related to mean load, and Figure 3 shows that the CC is -0.36 for the 1997 traces and -0.48 for the 1998 traces.
+It is also important to notice that while the differences in maximum load between the hosts are rather small (Figure 6), the differences in the max/mean ratio can be quite large (Figure 7.)
+Desktops are more surprising machines in relative terms.